Yonet/Angular-Interview-Questions/README.md

 * What is a good use case for ngrx/store?
 * Can you talk about a bug related to a race condition, how to solve it and how to test it?
+* What is the difference between a smart/container component and dumb/presentational component?
+What is a good use case example?
+What are the advantages?

 #### API Questions: